plumed/ports/README.md

     > sudo port info plumed

+Variants are used to switch on or off some features.
+For instance, `matheval` variant is on by default (implying that `libmatheval` will be installed by macports) and can be switched off with `sudo port install plumed -matheval`.
+Similarly, other variants can be switch on using `+variant`.

+Plumed also uses variants to support different compilers.
 For instance, you can install plumed with openmpi using

     > sudo port install plumed +openmpi

+Using gcc instead of native compilers is recommended so as to take advantage of openMP

+    > sudo port install plumed +openmpi +gcc6

 Installing gromacs patched with plumed
 --------------------------------------

-There is also a tentative replacement for the gromacs port, which includes a plumed variant.
+There is also a tentative replacement for the gromacs port.
+The only difference between this port and the one provided by macports is that this one also implements a plumed variant.
+For instance, you can use the following command to install gromacs patched with plumed with gcc compiler and openmpi:

-    > sudo port install gromacs +openmpi +plumed
+    > sudo port install gromacs +openmpi +gcc6 +plumed

 Notice that gromacs is patched with plumed in runtime mode but that the path of libplumedKernel.dylib in the macports tree is hardcoded.
 As a consequence:

-- If gromacs is run with `PLUMED_KERNEL` unset (or set to empty), then the macports plumed is used
+- If gromacs is run with `PLUMED_KERNEL` unset (or set to empty), then the macports plumed is used.

 - If gromacs is run with `PLUMED_KERNEL` pointing to another instance of the plumed library, the other instance is used.

+Also notice that gromacs should be compiled using the same compiler variant as plumed (in this example `+openmpi +gcc6`).
+In case this is not true, compilation will fail.